 Mabel FitzGerald Prize Lecture Series

 In 2015, in connection with our Athena SWAN Bronze Award, for which we now have been awarded Silver, the Department started a new annual lecture series to be held in honour of Mabel FitzGerald.
-Last year's lecture, Mass Spectrometry - from folding proteins to rotating motors, was given on Tuesday 20th February 2018 by Professor Dame Carol Robinson.
+The 2018 lecture, Mass Spectrometry - from folding proteins to rotating motors, was given on Tuesday 20 February by Professor Dame Carol Robinson.
 Click here for more information.

 Mabel FitzGerald has been all but forgotten in the study of human acclimatisation to high altitude.
 Her great scientific accomplishment was to demonstrate, over the long term, that it is oxygen, and not carbon dioxide, that determines how hard we breathe and sets the haemoglobin concentration in our blood.
 This she did by travelling around Colorado, USA in 1911, as part of the University of Oxford Laboratory of Physiology’s landmark Pike’s Peak Expedition, making detailed physiological measurements of the populations living at different altitudes throughout the state.